 The segment had been Robinhood’s largest in 2023, when it contributed $929 million—nearly half of overall revenue—thanks to an elevated federal funds rate.
 The shift underscores how sensitive the company’s business model is to interest rate cycles.

-Earnings come from several sources: interest on $11.4 billion of margin balances as of July 2025, securities lending programs, and uninvested customer cash that Robinhood sweeps into partner banks.
+Earnings come from several sources: interest on margin balances that grew over 100% year-over-year as of Q4 2025, securities lending programs, and uninvested customer cash that Robinhood sweeps into partner banks.

 The company captures the spread between what it earns on customer and corporate cash and what it pays out to users.
-For example, Gold subscribers received a 4.9% APY in 2023, well below the yield Robinhood collected on those deposits.
+For example, Gold subscribers currently receive a 3.35% APY on eligible brokerage cash, well below the yield Robinhood collects on those deposits.

 This dynamic allows Robinhood to profit from both active and inactive customers.
 Idle cash balances, once unproductive during the near-zero rate environment of 2021, have become a meaningful driver of earnings.
 The result is a revenue stream that provides stability when trading volumes cool, complementing the volatility-driven income from payment for order flow.